18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 18 Weeks Pregnant and Cramping

-At 18 Weeks Pregnant Is How Many Months, mild cramping is usually normal and linked to the stretching of your uterus.
+Around week 18, mild cramping is usually normal and directly linked to the stretching of your uterus.
 However, not all cramps should be ignored, and knowing the difference is important.
 Therefore, if cramps become severe or persistent, you should contact your doctor right away.

 • Normal mild cramps caused by uterine growth